Top Paying Med Tech Jobs with an Associate's Degree (2025-2026)

 On most of your dentist’s visits, you’re likely spending more time with a hygienist than a dentist.
 Simply put, dental hygienists clean teeth.
 Typical responsibilities include the removal of plaque and tartar, applying sealants and fluorides, administering dental X-rays, educating patients on good dental hygiene, and delivering patient assessments to the supervising dentist.

 Degree programs for this field typically involve classes in dental radiology; dental materials; dental hygiene theory; community dental health; head and neck anatomy; pharmacology; dental embryology and histology; and oral pathology.
-The BLS (2022) forecasts a 9 percent increase in openings for dental hygienists (2021-2031), amounting to over 19,000 new jobs.
+The BLS (2025) forecasts a 9 percent increase in openings for dental hygienists (2023-2033), amounting to 19,600 new jobs.

 Diagnostic Medical Sonographer